 Machine embroidery patches are a great way to add some personalize flair to your wardrobe.
 If you have a sewing machine they're pretty easy to make once you understand the materials you need.
 So if you've fallen in love with machine embroidery patterns then you need to become familiar with the bobbin thread.
 It will bring delicate color and charm to all your machine embroidery projects.
 Bobbin thread is a very lightweight thread.

-Bobbin thread is a very lightweight thread.
-This very thin thread is most commonly used in the bobbin of a sewing machine, but it does have other uses in sewing.
+As with most threads, it comes in a rainbow of different colors, suitable for all your projects.
+This very thin thread is most commonly used in the bobbin of a home sewing machine, but it does have other uses in sewing.
 Although it is called bobbin thread it is not the thread that is always used in a bobbin.
 Most sewing will use the same thread in the upper threading and the bobbin of a sewing machine.

-Machine basting with bobbin thread, will leave lightweight thread to be removed, and because the thread is lightweight, in many instances it can be left in rather than fighting to remove the basting.
+Machine basting with bobbin thread will leave the lightweight thread to be removed, and because the thread is lightweight, in many instances it can be left in rather than fighting to remove the basting.

 As with any sewing thread, quality does make a difference.
 A quality bobbin thread can be almost as strong as normal sewing thread.
 Regular weight sewing thread would be used in almost all sewing but bobbin thread is a welcome addition to your sewing basket when the need arises.

 Sewing very fine fabric is one occasion that you will love working with bobbin thread.
-Since bobbin thread is a thinner thread, it will not be as over powering as regular weight sewing thread.
-A machine blind stitch sewn with bobbin thread on shear fabric can be much more invisible than if it is sewn with regular thread.
+Since bobbin thread is a thinner thread, it will not be as overpowering as regular weight sewing thread.
+A machine blind stitch sewn with bobbin thread on sheer fabric can be much more invisible than if it is sewn with regular thread.